Searching ...

 Childproofing the Home

 Remember, home child-proofing is an ongoing process.
 Continual checks and adjustments should be made as your child grows and their abilities change.
-But no brand of door locks, pre-planning, and alarms replace being proactive and vigilant when it comes to a child’s safety at home.
+But no brand of door locks, pre-planning, and alarms replace being proactive and vigilant regarding a child’s safety at home.
+Injury prevention is the best way to keep kids safe.
+Apply these basic child safety practices to your home.

 Start Your Home Search